Cranleigh School: Early 20th century

-After leading the school for 20 years, Rhodes left Cranleigh School at the end of the Lent Term 1931.
+After leading the school for 20 years, Herbert Rhodes left Cranleigh School at the end of the Lent Term 1931.
 His successor, David Loveday, was immediately presented with the effects of the Great Depression, which resulted in a decline in pupil numbers from around 300 at the end of the 1920s to about 230 in 1934.
 The pay of teachers was cut in 1932 and the fund for scholarships, which had been introduced in 1929, was reduced.
 By 1936, the financial position of the school had improved sufficiently to allow money to be raised to build new squash courts, which were opened the following year.

 The school began to prepare for the Second World War in January 1939, when a meeting of housemasters discussed the possibility of air raids.
 That March, a fire-fighting squad of teachers and pupils was formed, and blackout blinds were prepared over the course of the summer.
 In May 1940, several teachers and older boys joined the Home Guard.
 That September, each house was provided with an air raid shelter and the dormitories were moved to the ground floor.
 During the war, vegetable allotments were planted by the pavilion, the golf course became a hay field and around half of the pupils assisted local farmers with the harvest during the holidays.
 In August 1944, the school buildings sustained minor damage when a V-1 flying bomb landed on one of the playing fields.

 Among the former pupils serving in the Second World War were George Kitching, who commanded the 4th Canadian Division at the Normandy landings, and John Worrall, who led No. 32 Squadron RAF during the Battle of Britain.
 Out of 25 teaching staff in post at the school in 1939, 14 were called up for active service.
 In total, 138 Old Cranleighans died during the Second World War, and the school created a war memorial at one end of the Reading Room, honouring both them and those who had died in the First World War, dedicated in June 1949.